matloff/fasteR/README.md

 >
 > **Note:**  The **hist** function, as with many R functions, has many
 > different options, specifiable via various arguments.
 For now, we'll
-> just keep things simple.
+> just keep things simple, and resist the temptation to explore them
+> all.

 R has lots of online help, which you can access via '?'.
 E.g. typing